 What will happen at my first visit?

 At your first visit, we will discuss what brings you in for therapy, what you are expecting from therapy, and what your goals are.
-Then, I will have you do some movements, perform some specific strength and mobility assessments, and perform any specific tests I find necessary for a comprehensive assessment.
+Then, I will ask you to perform some movements, look at specific strength and mobility tests, and perform any additional tests I find necessary for a comprehensive assessment.
 After that, I will explain to you my findings and how I believe I can help you.
 Then we will get started on your treatment and home program development.

 I'm coming for pelvic floor therapy- what should I expect?

-The first visit for pelvic floor therapy is in many ways similar to the first visit for any other issue- We will have a discussion about what brings you in to therapy, what your expectations are, and what kind of goals you have.
+The first visit for pelvic floor therapy is in many ways similar to the first visit for any other issue- We will have a discussion about what brings you into therapy, what your expectations are, and what kind of goals you have.
 Based upon this conversation, we will make a decision together as to the best way to proceed.
 This may involve a movement assessment, strength and/or mobility assessment of your trunk and limbs, and a manual assessment of joints, muscle, and other tissue in any part of your body.
-The first (and subsequent) visit(s) may or may not involve an internal exam.
-If we deem an internal exam necessary, I will do an exam with a gloved finger, either vaginally or rectally, providing you with a large sheet to cover any other areas.
+The first (and subsequent) visit(s) may or may not involve an internal pelvic floor muscle exam and treatment.
+If we decide that an internal pelvic floor muscle exam is appropriate, I will do an exam with a gloved finger, either vaginally or rectally, providing you with a large sheet to cover any other areas.
+Internal exams are helpful to assess the deep layer of pelvic floor muscles for strength, length, endurance and coordination.
+It can also be useful to assess for any scars that have formed since delivery if you are postnatal, and how they are moving.
 Typically an internal assessment is just a few minutes in length.